RakhithJK/dbeaver-cloudbeaver-wiki/Driver-management.md

 CloudBeaver supports almost any database which has a JDBC driver.
 It generally supports all drivers supported by DBeaver.

-By default, do not enable all DBeaver drivers in CloudBeaver.
+By default, we do not enable all DBeaver drivers in CloudBeaver.
 They must be added to the server configuration on demand.
+You can patch CloudBeaver sources (pom.xml and plugin.xml), build the project and re-pack docker image.

 #### Adding new driver dependencies